dmachard/DNS-tester/README.md

 # DNS Tester with Async Queue

-A non-blocking API for testing DNS servers using Redis and Celery, allowing parallel execution of dig commands with configurable concurrency.

-## Overview

 This project provides a scalable solution for testing multiple DNS servers asynchronously.
 It uses:
 - FastAPI for the REST API
 - Redis as a message broker
 - Celery for task queuing and execution
 - Prometheus metrics for real-time monitoring
 - Docker and Docker Compose for containerization

-## Features

-- Asynchronous execution of DNS tests using `[https://github.com/natesales/q](q)`
-- Configurable concurrency level for parallel processing
-- Task status tracking and result retrieval
-- API documentation with Swagger UI
-- Prometheus metrics for monitoring: DNS response time, total queries, failures, and more
-- Containerized deployment

 ## Installation